awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_NoBGP.md

 1. After the instance is running, get its private IP address \(for example, `10.0.0.4`\)\.
 The console displays the address as part of the instance's details\.

 1. On a system in your home network, use the ping command with the instance's IP address\.
-Make sure that the computer you ping from is behind the customer gateway\.
+Make sure that the computer you ping from is behind the customer gateway device\.
 A successful response should be similar to the following\.

    ```
    ping 10.0.0.4